EQAR/deqar-docs/docs/institution_data.md

 * Provider Legal Seat Latitude (<code>latitude</code>; not required; float)
   Provider Legal Seat Longitude (<code>longitude</code>; not required; float)
-  The exact latitude and longitude of the organisaton site or the general latitude and longitude of the cityi may also be provided for each provider record.
+  The exact latitude and longitude of the organisation site or the general latitude and longitude of the city may also be provided for each provider record.

     *e.g. 48,208,356; 1,636,776*